Who Gets The House In a Divorce?

 it’s important to know that this is only a temporary solution until the financial consent order is in place and a permanent solution has been found.
 It will also be obsolete after the decree absolute has been issued so you must register before your divorce is finalised.

-What should I do when selling a house because of divorce?
+What should I do when selling a house because of a divorce?

 One of the first things to do when deciding to sell up as a result of a marriage breakdown is to get the property valued by an estate agent or surveyor.
 This valuation will be extremely important in terms of the overall financial settlement.